 About the show

 I believe that museums are one of the best ways to discover a place, whether it’s your first time visiting or you’ve lived there your whole life.
 Join me on this adventure as I get to know the world….one museum as a time.
+I’m your host, Hannah Hethmon.
+In each episode, I visit a different museum to discover its stories, discuss challenges and triumphs with fascinating museum professionals (and volunteers), and get to places through their museums.
+Season 1 is all about museums in Iceland.
+Season 2 is all about museums in the state of Maryland.

 What a gem of a podcast!
 The host really takes you with her on the visits and you feel as though you can look up and see the places and experience the locations.
 The cohosts/ interviewees are really knowledgable as well so it's a great listen.